iamchuan/udacity_capstone/report.md

 ### Benchmark

 We use the vanilla GAN as our benchmark model.
-Many recent researches suggest that the Fréchet Inception Distance (FID score)[^m.heusel] is a reasonable metric due to its robustness with respect to mode dropping and encoding network choices[^m.lucic].
-However implementing FID is not a trivial task.
-Due to the limited time frame of the project, we will leave the implementation to the future and just focus on comparing the generated images from different models.
+Since implementing FID is not a trivial task, we will use an existing implementation[^mseitzer] and calculate the FID scores based on a random sample of 2048 images from the original data and from the model G.

 ## III.
 Methodology